SFF’s Matching Pledge Program

 • September 30th of the following year

-(Note that for the 2025 S-Process round, the earliest deadline available is December 31st, since we expect recommendations and Matching Pledges to be announced by the end of September.
+(Note that for the 2026 S-Process round, the earliest deadline available is December 31st, since we expect recommendations and Matching Pledges to be announced by the end of September.
 In future rounds, we may provide different deadline options.)

-Donation sources to exclude
+Donation Sources to Exclude

 There may be donors that you don’t want the Matching Pledge to apply to, for whatever reason, and you can list those in the application.